 For Rebolledo, and many other business leaders, industry-specific fairs have provided an ideal venue to monitor changing needs within respective industries.

 “We always go with the idea and the intention of generating new connections and being able to offer the possibilities of the product that may arise,” Rebolledo explains.
 “But more than that, at the end, this fair has become an international lobby that brings everything together.
 It is the place to search for new alternatives, opportunities, and emerging markets.”

 As the pandemic erupted around the world, conferences, fairs and events of all kinds were quickly called off.
 Businesses were forced to adapt to restrictions imposed by varying levels of lockdown.

 Digital communication tools saw a subsequent boost that overshot even the most optimistic of growth predictions.
 Businesses moved to e-commerce platforms to push online sales.
-Tools such as Google Suite, Zoom & Slack became our digital workspaces.
+Tools such as Google Suite, Zoom, and Slack became our digital workspaces.
 But what about the conferences?

 This one aspect of business has remained resistant to digitization.
 Platforms like LinkedIn are great to build and maintain one’s network.
 However, industry events are still the primary way that CEOs around the world are interacting with counterparts and monitoring emerging opportunities for their businesses.

 Having taken away these crucial opportunities for collaboration, COVID-19 could have a much harsher impact on companies such as Rebofer Seafood.
 A seafood company out of Chile, Rebofer relies on international partners to do business.